universam1/iSpindel/docs/calibration_en.md

 ## Formula

-De meetwaarden kunnen aan de hand van de Excel tabel in een formule gezet worden die het verloop bij benadering kan berekenen.
-Deze formule wordt in Ubidots ingevoerd om de weergaven in graden Plato of SG te verkrijgen.
+The measured values can be entered in the Excel sheet.
+This sheet will calculate a formula that will predict the density or the degrees of Plato given an inclination value.
+This formula has to be entered in Ubidots to be able to get readings in density or degrees Plato.
-Andere weergaven, zoals bijvoorbeeld de SVG of alcohol % zijn op vergelijkbare manier via een '''Derived variabele''' te berekenen.
+Other reading, such as apparent attenuation or alcohol % can be obtained in similiar manners with the use of a '''Derived Variable'''.

-1. De hierboven verkregen meetwaarden invoeren in de Excel tabel.
+1. First enter the measured values in Excel:
 [Download Excel tabel](https://github.com/universam1/iSpindel/blob/master/docs/Kalibrierung.xlsm)
-2. Macro **Formule update** starten door op de button te klikken.
-De formule wordt dan bijgewerkt.
+2. Start the macro **Formule update** by clicking on the button.
+The formula will be updated
 ![](https://github.com/universam1/iSpindel/blob/master/docs/Excelcalc.jpg)
-3. In je account van Ubidots een **Derived Variabele** maken.
+3. In the account of Ubidots a **Derived Variable** has to be added.
+This is a variableIn je account van Ubidots een **Derived Variabele** maken.
 Dat is een variabele die van andere gegevens afhankelijk is.
 Volg hiervoor de onderstaande stappen:
 4. Ga in Ubidots naar Sources
 5. Kies de iSpindel als source (bron).
 6. (+) Add variable kiezen